 McLaren Senna Specs

 If you are looking to compare the McLaren Senna Specs to any other car, you might have a difficult time.
 Much like its predecessors, it doesn’t compare to other street-legal cars.
-Thanks to the active aerodynamics and low weight, the McLaren Senna 1/4 mile is under 9.9 seconds.
-Even without all wheel drive, it reaches 186 mph in 17.5 seconds.
+Thanks to the active aerodynamics and low weight, the McLaren Senna 1/4 mile in under 9.9 seconds.
+Even without all-wheel drive, it reaches 186 mph in 17.5 seconds.
 If you find a long straight road ahead, the McLaren Senna top speed is 211 mph.

 - Price: $2,670,000